 Webinar: Foreign African Nationals and Xenophobia in South Africa

-How have racist ideas and exclusionary frameworks persisted in modern South African society?
+This webinar looked at how racist ideas and exclusionary frameworks have persisted in the modern South African society.

 FASS2021 panel: University of Surrey Faculty of Arts and Social Sciences Festival of Research